 Another place titer tests are gaining momentum is in the shelter environment, although with a much different goal than when used with individual dogs.
-There, titers are being used to help separate low-risk and high-risk dogs and cats during a disease outbreak.
+There, titer tests are being used to help separate low-risk and high-risk dogs and cats during a disease outbreak.
 Shelter dogs who have a high titer to the outbreak disease—meaning they are at low risk for infection—can be separated from the higher-risk animals, and they may be considered adoptable.
 (You can learn more about titer testing in shelter environments from Maddie’s Fund, they have an excellent report on using titer testing to fight outbreaks.)

 While vaccinating animals against infectious diseases is critical to protecting individual dogs and communities at large, over-vaccinating is also a real concern for those of us who share our lives with dogs.
-Titer tests give us another tool and can help when it comes time to discuss vaccines with our veterinarian and make the best health-care decisions for our dogs.
+Titer tests for dogs give us another tool and can help when it comes time to discuss immunizations with our veterinarian and make the best health-care decisions for our dogs.